fmelpignano/pokemon_challenge/README.md

 All the steps to ensure a smooth development experience have been automated in its provision.sh script.

-If for any reason this would be of your preference, consider the following requirements:
+If for any reason this would not be of your preference, consider the following requirements:
 * OpenJDK 1.8
 * MVN 3.6.3
 * Docker CE 19.03.13 (if willing to build an image)